-They are all unwanted rescues from Lee County Domestic Animal Services.
+They are all unwanted rescues from Gulf Coast Humane Society.
 But we select these dogs, sometimes nurse them back to health, and build their trust and confidence while we train them.
 We become quite attached to these dogs in the months we work with them, and so do the inmate handlers.
 We want the best-matched home for these animals for the rest of their lives.

 I live outside Lee County, can I adopt a Cell Dog?

 Maybe.
-This would be left up to the Lee County Domestic Animal Services and their requirements for adoption.
+This would be left up to the Gulf Coast Humane Society and their requirements for adoption.

 I already know which dog I want from his picture on the internet.
 Do I have to come to the Correctional Facility to meet it?

-No, you would need to go to the Lee County Domestic Animal Services.
+No, you would need to go to the Gulf Coast Humane Society.